emotion-js/emotion/.changeset/kind-dots-confess.md

 '@emotion/react': patch
 ---

-Add displayNames to Global, ClassNames and component returned from withEmotionCache to prevent components being labeled as Anonymous.
+`displayName`s have been added to `Global` and `ClassNames` components so React Developer Tools should display those better now.